Paradise Alley: Critical response

 Paradise Alley received negative reviews from many critics, who often compared the film unfavorably to Rocky.
-Vincent Canby of The New York Times called it "a phony, attitudinizing, self-indulgent mess ...
-If there had been just a tiny bit of wit involved, or a consistent point of view, or genuine feeling, 'Paradise Alley' might have been an engaging throwback to the true B pictures of yesteryear.
-As it is, it's 'Rocky' warmed over and then thrown out."
+Vincent Canby of The New York Times (who had also written one of the harshest reviews of Rocky) called it "a phony, attitudinizing, self-indulgent mess ...
+If there had been just a tiny bit of wit involved, or a consistent point of view, or genuine feeling, Paradise Alley might have been an engaging throwback to the true B pictures of yesteryear.
+As it is, it's Rocky warmed over and then thrown out."

 Pauline Kael of The New Yorker also panned the film, writing: "As a director, Stallone shows no more feeling for visual modulation than as Cosmo he does for vocal modulation.
 In all his capacities here, he's trying to get a hammerlock on our emotions.
 You feel he'd reach out from the screen and grab you by the throat if he could ...
 As a writer, he's a primitive mining the mass media, without any apparent awareness of how stale his ideas are.
 Doesn't he know that there are a lot of us who have seen the same plays and movies he has?
-Aren't we even expected to remember 'Rocky'?
+Aren't we even expected to remember Rocky?
 Stallone tries to work our emotions in exactly the same ways, and there's no surprise to the shamelessness this time."

 Gary Arnold of The Washington Post wrote: "Maybe there's something to be said for Stallone overreaching himself this early in his starring career.
-He may be compelled to take a more realistic look at what he can and cannot do after audiences exit shaking their heads over the scatterbrained mentality that seems to control 'Paradise Alley'.
+He may be compelled to take a more realistic look at what he can and cannot do after audiences exit shaking their heads over the scatterbrained mentality that seems to control Paradise Alley.
 Stallone has a distinctive, funny presence and a flair for spontaneous slapstick and sentiment, but he appears to be a miserable coordinator and ringmaster."